readingcapital/readingcapital.github.io/volume-1/index.md

 The *factory* replaces the fixation of one special operation (manufacture) with universal applicability, interchangeability.
-Skill is extinguished, the machine applies the worker who only needs to be able to take that.
+Skill is extinguished, the machine applies the worker who only needs to be able to endure that.
 Complete separation of knowledge about the production process (*intellectual labour*) and the immediate producers (*manual labour*).